 Learning a world language is not only about learning vocabulary and grammatical structures.
-Learning about the culture is also an essential part of language learning.
-Learning about culture allows us to understand others, expand our horizons and enrich our lives.
+Learning about the culture & Traditions are an essential part of language learning.
+Learning about culture & Traditions allows us to understand others, expand our horizons and enrich our lives.

-Below you will find videos that cover various topics about different aspects of the Hispanic culture.
+Below you will find videos that cover various topics about different aspects of the Hispanic culture & Traditions.
 Some of the topics include: history, food, sayings, customs, etc.

 Tomar las Onces: Tomar las onces – to take the onces is a special tradition in Colombia.
 For Colombians las onces is a special time because they not only get to enjoy delicious food but it is also a time to spend time with family and friends.
 For las onces, Colombians have hot chocolate, agua de panela, tinto (Colombian coffee) accompanied with cookies or almojábanas, pan de yuca, buñuelos, pan de queso, sweet breads or pastries like milhojas or obleas.

 How do Colombians Drink Hot Chocolate: I grew up in Colombia drinking hot chocolate only one way, and it wasn’t with peppermint or marshmallows.
 It will sound surprising to you but hear me out (or, in this case, watch the entire video before knocking it down).
 Us Colombians like to drink our hot chocolate with (drum roll pause) … watch to find out.

 Soroche: During my last trip to Colombia to visit my family, my husband suffered from a rough case of soroche(Altitude Sickness).
 He has traveled most of the world and had never had issues, but I should have known that Bogotá could affect him, especially with him being from The Netherlands (below sea level).
 Now we know that soroche truly affects him, and as we prepare for our trip to Quito, Ecuador (even higher altitude than Bogotá), we are taking precautions so he can enjoy the entire trip.